clsong/JAE-Song_et_al-2017/README.md

-# JAE-Song_et_al-2017
-Why are some plant-pollinator networks more nested than others?
+# Chuliang Song, Rudolf P. Rohr, Serguei Saavedra.
+"Why are some plant-pollinator networks more nested than others?"
+J. of Animal Ecology, 2017.

 The file contains: